awsdocs/amazon-guardduty-user-guide/doc_source/create-detector.md

 The request accepts the following data in JSON format\.

 **enable**
-A boolean value that specifies whether the detector is to be enabled\.
+Specifies whether the detector is to be enabled\.
 Type: Boolean
 Required: Yes